 Close to the Belle Vue is another new Brighton restaurant from the highly successful team behind 64 Degrees, called Murmur.
 A more casual affair than 64 Degrees, the restaurant has seating for 40 inside and out with a much more family feel to it focusing on brunch and lunch.

-Above the promenade on Kings Road there are plenty of hotel restaurants to try: from tea at the grand to classic fine dining at the newly landed Jetty Restaurant, inspired modern dishes at Drakes or modern British seafood at the Salt Room.
+Above the promenade on Kings Road there are plenty of hotel restaurants to try: from tea at the grand to social dining at Harby’s Brighton, inspired modern dishes at Drakes or modern British seafood at the Salt Room.

 Famous ice cream